J. Mech. Des. 141(4), 041401 (Jan 11, 2019)

 Co-design is the integrated optimization of the physical plant and controller for an engineering system.
 The challenge in co-design is determining both time-invariant (physical design) variables and time-variant (control) variables.
 In co-design, as the size of the problem (number of variables) becomes large, the problem can become too difficult for an all-at-once solution.
 Our approach extends earlier research by creating a class of multi-subsystem co-design problems where both design and control are formulated and solved.
 A scalable test problem is used for comparing the proposed decentralized co-design optimization approach against a centralized approach.
 Results of this study show that the computational time of the proposed decentralized approach increases approximately linearly with respect to an increase in the number of subsystems (variables), while the computational cost of the centralized approach increases nonlinearly.

 For the Full Article please see ASME's Digital Collection.

-For the complete article visit ASME's Digital Collection.
+For Full Article visit ASME's Digital Collection

 This section includes brief descriptions of articles soon to be or recently published by the Journal of Mechanical Design.
 These featured articles highlight recent research developments and emerging trends in mechanical design.
 For Abstracts and Full Articles please see ASME's Digital Collection.